azadesuu/sweets-in-a-van-app/README.md

 But yet, it represents an important stage of my life.
 It was the type of environment that required us to learn tools at a fast pace independently, just like the real world.
 And so here we are, my first ever Web Development project.

-NOTE: I would not recommend anyone look at the code for this as reference, ever.
+**NOTE**: I would not recommend anyone look at the code for this as reference, ever.

 ----- END -----